-- ✓ Verify date(s) of Medicaid eligibility and managed care enrollment. - ✓ Then, submit claims using a date of service that is both within the Medicaid eligibility and the Plan enrollment period. - ✓ If a recipient is no longer enrolled in the Plan, submit claims using the last date of Plan enrollment as the date of service. - ➤What do I do if I incur additional expenses during the year, after a Stop Loss claim has been paid? - When submitting adjustments to a prior Stop loss claim: - ✓ Include the claim reference number of the most recent paid claim within the same benefit year on the adjusted claim. - ✓ The amount of payment being requested must be the total amount due, including the previous payment. - ✓ Submit the claim to CSC, and send supporting documents to SDOH.
-(Do not attempt to adjust a claim that has not been paid previously.) - ➤ Can the requested amount on a paper claim form be more than \$100,000?
+- ➤ What date of service should be ✓ Verify date(s) of Medicaid eligibility and managed care enrollment. - ✓ Then, submit claims using a date of service that is both within the Medicaid eligibility and the Plan enrollment period. - ✓ If a recipient is no longer enrolled in the Plan, submit claims using the last date of Plan enrollment as the date of service. - >What do I do if I incur additional expenses during the year, after a Stop-Loss claim has been paid? - When submitting adjustments to a prior Stop-Loss claim: - ✓ Include the claim reference number of the most recent paid claim within the same benefit year on the adjusted claim. - ✓ The amount of payment being requested must be the total amount due, including the previous payment. - ✓ Submit the claim to CSC, and send supporting. documents to NYSDOH.
+(Do not attempt to adjust a claim that has not been paid previously.) - Can the requested amount on a paper claim form be more than \$100,000?

 Yes.
-Stop loss claims greater than \$100,000 can be submitted on one claim form.
+Stop-Loss claims greater than \$100,000 can be submitted on one claim form.

-➤ Why are claims being rejected for lack of supporting documentation?
+Why are claims being rejected for lack of supporting documentation?

-- The reports of service and other supporting forms are necessary in order to determine the dollar amount to be paid by SDOH. - ✓ Stop Loss claims submitted without attestation, inpatient stay and itemized service forms will not be approved. - ✓ In order to avoid this problem, you must submit all the above forms with all claims to SDOH. - How do I avoid 90-day submission denials by Medicaid? - ➤ What common mistakes can I avoid when submitting documentation to SDOH?
+- The reports of service and other supporting forms are necessary in order to determine the dollar amount to be paid by NYSDOH. - Stop-Loss claims submitted without attestation, inpatient stay and itemized service forms will not be approved. - ✓ In order to avoid this problem, you must submit all the above forms with all claims to NYSDOH. - How do I avoid 90-day submission denials by Medicaid? - What common mistakes can I avoid when submitting documentation to NYSDOH?